Kaijun101/documentation/kalibr_guide.md

   pip3 install sophuspy
   ```

-  - Copy the below scripts and save it inside a text file as a pinhole_kalibr_rs.py file:
+  - Copy the below scripts and save it inside a text file as a pinhole_kalibr_rs.py file.
   - Make sure to edited the "distortion_coeffs" that is inside this python file that is obtain from the kalibr result before running the python scripts.
   ```bash
 	#!/usr/bin/env python3